-The implementation of the architecture presented in this paper considers a production line monitored by a WSN, and a Gateway performing the bidirectional connection from/to Cloud Computing.
-A WSN simulator has been implemented to test the proposed architecture at Cloud and Gateway level before actual deployment in a production line.
-Since virtual nodes are simulated with the same firmware and properties of the physical nodes, the WSN simulator can also be used to test the sensor network itself before physical deployment.
-A physical gateway has been employed in the architecture for sharing data between the simulated network and Cloud Computing.
-This aspect, however, requires the Gateway to be developed in a flexible and modular way to perform a re-configurable Cloud connection, involving both physical and virtual nodes in the loop, as detailed in the following Section 3.2.
+The implementation of the architecture presented in this paper considers a production line monitored by a WSN, and a gateway performing the bidirectional connection from/to the CC module.
+A WSN simulator was implemented to test the proposed architecture at the cloud and gateway levels prior to actual deployment in a production line.
+Since the virtual nodes are simulated with the same firmware and properties as the physical nodes, the WSN simulator can also be used to test the sensor network itself before physical deployment.
+A physical gateway was employed in the architecture for sharing data between the simulated network and the CC.
+However, this aspect requires the gateway to be developed in a flexible and modular way to perform a re-configurable cloud connection, involving both physical and virtual nodes in the loop, as detailed in the following section.

 Gateway

-The Gateway is the embedded device which can connect the PLC interface with the Cloud Computing.
-The PLC-Gateway communication is provided by drivers based on the involved specific protocols, such as PROFIBUS (process field bus), PROFINET (PROcess Field NETwork), Fieldbus Foundation, modbus, highway HART (Addressable Remote Transducer), CAN (Controller Area Network), EtherCAT (ethernet for control automation), or Industrial Ethernet [45], [46].
-On the other hand, the Cloud communication is based on internet-connection through Wireless Network, Ethernet, 3G, LTE, etc. In this case, protocols are based on the involved architecture such as REST (REpresentational State Transfer) or MQTT (Message Queue Telemetry Transport) [47].
-However, the next generation of PLC can also send log file via FTP (File Transfer Protocol), mail, text message, etc.
+The gateway (GW) is the embedded device that can connect the PLC interface with the CC.
+The PLC–GW communication is provided by drivers based on the involved specific protocols, such as the process field bus (PROFIBUS), process field network (PROFINET), Fieldbus Foundation, Modbus, highway addressable remote transducer, controller area network, ethernet for control automation, and the industrial ethernet [45], [46].
+Meanwhile, the CC is based on internet connection through a wireless network, ethernet, 3G, or LTE, etc. In this case, the protocols are based on the involved architecture, which includes representational state transfer or message queue telemetry transport [47].
+However, the next generation PLC can also send log files via file transfer protocol, email, or text message, etc.

-A modular programming approach of the Gateway system, based on OSGi Framework, is proposed in our architecture (Section 0) which allows the integration with different types of sensors to be rapidly implemented.
-In fact, the connection with a new sensor can be performed through the addition of programming modules for data reading and sending instructions.
-The modular programming of the Gateway based on OSGi Framework also allows simulated models to be integrated into a Gateway system.
-The integration of simulations and simulated data is suitable in the early phase of the system learning, in order to perform the implemented algorithms before the final installation into the physical production line.
+A modular programming approach of the GW system based on the OSGi framework is proposed in our architecture (section 4), which allows for the integration of different types of sensors to be rapidly implemented.
+In fact, the connection with a new sensor can be performed through the addition of programming modules for data reading and for sending instructions.
+The modular programming of the gateway based on the OSGi framework also allows for simulated models to be integrated into a GW system.
+The integration of simulations and simulated data is suitable in the early phase of the system learning, allowing for performing the implemented algorithms prior to installation in the physical production line.

-Cloud
+Cloud computing

-Cloud Computing is a necessary IT (Information Technology) instrument for the digitalization of Industry 4.0 factories [48].
-The concept of Cloud Computing includes the storage of data in an “external” repository, and also services related to data analysis, simulation and visualization.
-Therefore, in the context of smart factories, cloud computing allows data sent from manufacturing processes to be digitized, stored and accessed by different smart devices [49].
+CC is a necessary information technology (IT) instrument for the digitalisation of Industry 4.0 factories [48].
+The concept of CC includes the storage of data in an ‘external’ repository and services related to data analysis, simulation, and visualisation.
+Therefore, within the context of smart factories, CC allows for digitising the data to be sent from the manufacturing processes, such that they can be stored and accessed by different smart devices [49].

-In the proposed architecture, we present an HTTP Server which provides all the functionality needed by the Cloud service (Section 5).
-It contains the database with all the information on connected facilities, and their own sensor network.
-In addition, it provides an interface for any client-side application which may want to manage values which have been stored over time.
-Due to the complex queries on large amounts of data, a high level of performance is needed and a database that allows efficient handling of Time Series Data (TMS) has been used [50].
+In the proposed architecture, we present an HTTP server that provides all the functionality required by the cloud service (section 5).
+The server contains the database with all the information on the connected facilities and their own sensor network.
+In addition, it provides an interface for any client-side application that may be required to manage values that have been stored over time.
+Due to the complex queries on large amounts of data, a high level of performance is needed and a database that allows for efficient handling of time series data has thus been used [50].